63 failed & 1 ambiguous end-of-the-world

 church did not return the gifts.
 Serious criticism of the Church followed.
 The Church

 reacted by exterminating some heretics.
-Agitation settled down quickly.
+Agitation settled down quickly, as it

 1000-MAY: The body of Charlemagne was disinterred on Pentecost.
 A